Nandakumar-M/Nandakumar-M.github.io/content/posts/an-approach-to-multitenancy-with-mysql.md

 ```
 The view created here references only a single table and does not have any aggregate function in its select query, hence it is an **updatable view**. i.e. We can execute DML(insert, update, delete) statements on the view and they will automatically be propagated to the underlying table.

 Also note the `with check option` clause.
-This ensures that insert/update statements cannot insert/update rows that will violate the view definition criteria. i.e. `tenant_id` cannot be set to any other value other than `currentTenant` value.
+This ensures that DML statements cannot insert/update rows that will violate the view definition criteria. i.e. `tenant_id` cannot be set to any other value other than `currentTenant` value.

 #### Restricting access to base tables